 So crafting this page with care is important.

-She has done a nice job of designing this page with user experience in mind.
+They have done a nice job of designing this page with user experience in mind.

-As you can see, Karen has included:
+As you can see, they have included:

 - A list of popular pages and posts, as well as a monthly archive